 Join us for Andy’s adventure into Shakespeare like you’ve never seen it before.
 Shakespeare Remix: Andy’s Midsummer Night Dreaming takes Shakespeare’s magical classic into the 21st century and reimagines the lost lovers, mischievous sprites and bumbling mechanicals as characters on cable tv.
 Andy’s kids will amazing you, charm you and make you laugh.
 The show goes on the road this week and tours Jaffrey, Peterborough, Temple and Amherst through August 1st.
 Call the box office today information or check it out on our schedule page.
 Admission is free of charge.

 Coming next Andy’s kids tackle one of the most challenging scores in musical theater and bring their unique talent to our production of Into the Woods.The show opens at the Playhouse on Friday, August 7th at 7:30pm.
 Reserve your tickets at the box office today.
 This show is likely to sell out early!

 Andy’s is an innovative summer youth theater located in southern New Hampshire.
-Every summer we produce original works that are performed by local artists aged eight to eighteen.
-Whether you’re very familiar with us, or finding us for the first time, we hope you find all the information you need.
-If you have any questions don’t hesitate to contact us.
+Every summer we produce original works that are performed by local artists aged eight to eighteen, with direction and mentoring by professional artists from New Hampshire and beyond.

 Our Artistic Vision